shybovycha/shybovycha.github.io/_drafts/functional-programming-in-a-real-world.md

   ret
 ```

-Now, we talk about im-mutability.
-But the machines' architecture we used to deal with are not designed for immutability by design.
+Now, we talk about immutability.
+But the computers we use were not designed with immutability in mind.

 What's more important, in a number of cases we have to deal with some data storages (like databases, cookies, etc.), which are mutable by design.
-So what's the point of having a well-designed immutability in a language itself, when we just throw it in a window by using those data storages?
+So what's the point of having a well-designed immutability in a programming language, when we just throw it out of the window by using the mutable data storage?

 ## The practical applications